OFFICE OF THE SELECTBOARD

 Budgeting for FY25 and Highway items are the main focuses for the meeting today.

-Regarding the Green Mountain Power and Gravel Project we endured over the Summer of 2024, the grand total thus far, including labor, equipment and materials is $177,638.90.
+Regarding the Green Mountain Power and Gravel Project we conducted over the Summer of 2024, the grand total thus far, including labor, equipment and materials is $177,638.90.
 The Town of Halifax fronted this bill out-of-pocket for the GMP Project.
 Patty Dow will be looking into this further.

 Highway Department